NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 return connection;
 ```

-While the logic is simple enough to understand, you'll notice that you get a type error in the highlighted line, as you may have expected.
-This is because the `NetworkConnection` type doesn't have a `myAccount` property, so our plugin will have to define it.
+You'll notice a type error in the highlighted line because the `NetworkConnection` type doesn't have a `myAccount` property.
+Our plugin needs to define it.

 ### Extending the `NetworkConnection` type

 Fortunately, the TypeScript type system is designed to accommodate this kind of type extension that plugin systems often need.

-We won't get into the details of how precisely they work, but the general idea is that you redeclare a typescript module, and redeclare the type that you want to extend.
+We won't get into the details of how precisely they work, but the general idea is that you redeclare a TypeScript module and redeclare the type you want to extend.
 TypeScript will merge the different declarations, and users of your plugin will see the extended type.

 Please open `packages/plugin/src/type-extensions.ts`, where you'll find something like this: